Franktra/Prompts_n_Pockets_Guide/README.md

 ## Overview of the Action Framework's Three-Step Iterative Process

 The Action Framework is a set of guiding principles and strategies used to effectively interact with AI language models.
-It comprises three steps - Contextualization, Prioritization and Prompting, and Evaluation and Iterative Refinement.
+It comprises three steps - Brainstorming and Contextualization, Prioritization and Prompting, and Evaluation and Iterative Refinement.

 ## Breakdown of Each Step

-* Contextualization: This step involves defining the task's purpose, audience, and situation to guide the AI's understanding.
+* Brainstorming and Contextualization: This step involves exploring various ideas, and defining the task's purpose, audience, and situation to guide the AI's understanding.
 * Prioritization and Prompting: Here, you outline the desired tone, style, and specific elements to include or exclude in the AI's output.
 * Evaluation and Iterative Refinement: Evaluate the AI's output against your intended goal and preferences.
 Identify areas of improvement, refine the instruction, and re-submit the instruction.
 Repeat this process until the output aligns with your expectation.